RonasIT/laravel-media/readme.md

 ## Usage

-If you need basic media routes,they will be available after installing the package, but they can also be declared elsewhere:
+All media routes, will be automatically registered with the package installation.

+You can manually register package routes in any place in your app routes using `Route::media()` helper:

 ```php
 #routes/api.php